By Fiona McKim

 Injectible filler for a smooth profile

-First things first, no nose is perfectly straight – and this is 100% normal, but if you are unhappy with your profile, a non-surgical nose job using injectable fillers can be used to reshape it.
-By adding volume into certain areas, a good practitioner can help bumps, dips and wonky bridges to become less visible.
-It’s a quick and pain-free treatment – and a lot cheaper and less scary than undergoing surgery.
-You’ll see results straightaway but it does only last about one year, so it could become a rather expensive habit.
-A numbing cream will be applied for minimal discomfort, there is no downtime one and you'll see results Immediately.
+First things first: No nose is perfectly straight—and this is 100% normal, but if you are unhappy with your profile, a non-surgical nose job using injectable fillers can be used to reshape it.
+By adding volume into certain areas, a good practitioner can help bumps, dips, and wonky bridges to become less visible.
+It’s a quick and pain-free treatment—and a lot cheaper and less scary than undergoing surgery.
+You’ll see results straightaway, but it does only last about one year, so it could become a rather expensive habit.
+A numbing cream will be applied for minimal discomfort, there is no downtime, and you'll see results Immediately.

 A photo posted by on